-An activity of this program will include BUDM to restore wetlands and elevate marshes.
+This program will include BUDM to restore wetlands and elevate marshes.
 This is a known and documented method of habitat creation when combined with restoration and conservation efforts, with well over 13,000 acres of wetlands benefitting from the practice of BUDM (Cluff, 1989; Parson, 2012).
 The degradation of coastal wetlands can be largely attributed to the breakup and lowering of marshes, transforming them to shallow-water habitat.
 Thus, reintroduction of sediment to restore substrate elevations is a fundamental step of marsh restoration (Ford, 1999).
 Dredge material can also be used to nourish beaches, specifically berms which provide a level of protection of landward environments from storm over wash and relative sea level rise.

-This program will implement BUDM for habitat restoration to restore marshes at several potential priority sites with input from NRDA trustees and the Ducks Unlimited Beneficial Use (BU) team.
-In 2018, 41 potential BU sites were selected for evaluation by Ducks Unlimited, the U.S. Army Corps of Engineers (USACE), state and federal resource agencies, and NGO groups.
+This program will implement BUDM for habitat restoration to restore marshes at several potential priority sites with input from NRDA trustees and the DU Beneficial Use (BU) team.
+In 2018, 41 potential BU sites were selected for evaluation by DU, the USACE, state and federal resource agencies, and NGO groups.
 The geographic scope of those BU sites includes a large portion of the Texas coast and will consider sediments from the GIWW and other federal ship channels, private channels, berths, as well as the mining of dredge material placement areas currently used by the USACE and the Texas Department of Transportation (TxDOT).
-The potential BU project sites in the Chenier Plain complement the Salt Bayou Marsh Restoration Plan, an ongoing multiagency effort to restore the Salt Bayou Marsh Complex in Jefferson County, that identifies BUDM as a major component of the long-term marsh restoration strategy (Texas Parks and Wildlife Department, 2013).
+The potential BU project sites in the Chenier Plain complement the Salt Bayou Marsh Restoration Plan, an ongoing multi-agency effort to restore the Salt Bayou marsh complex in Jefferson County, that identifies BUDM as a major component of the long-term marsh restoration strategy (Texas Parks and Wildlife Department, 2013).
 Site investigations, geotechnical sampling and bathymetric surveys will be performed at potential sites to provide the necessary information for project selection and design.